Zimmer (automobile): Models

 The Zimmer Golden Spirit was the flagship of the Zimmer Motor Cars Corporation during its production run from 1980 to 1988.
 While the original Golden Spirit was built using a Ford Mustang drivetrain, production began by cutting off or removing all body panels except the doors and roof.
 The chassis was then extended by 38" and new steering and brake components installed.
 Fiberglass body panels were manufactured by Zimmer and fitted along with chrome bumpers and other exterior parts.
 Interiors were re-trimmed in leather with Recaro seats and Nardi steering wheels, but otherwise carried the standard Mustang instrumentation.
 While the majority of Golden Spirits were two-door hardtops, there were limited numbers of convertibles and t-top variants built with at least one four-door sedan and "personal limousine" known to have been built.
-The Mustang Vehicle Identification Number was retained as it met all the required US safety features at the time, and while Zimmer sold the vehicles on their own Manufacturer's Certificate of Origin, depending on the jurisdiction in which the vehicle was first registered, it may have been titled as a Zimmer Golden Spirit or a Ford Mustang.
+The Mustang vehicle identification number was retained so as to meet all the required US safety features at the time.
+Zimmer sold the vehicles on their own manufacturer's certificate of origin.
+Depending on the jurisdiction in which the vehicle was first registered, it may have been titled as a Zimmer Golden Spirit or a Ford Mustang.

-The second Zimmer Motor Cars Corporation product was the mid-engined Pontiac Fiero-based Quicksilver which was built between 1986 and 1988.
+The second Zimmer Motor Cars Corporation product was the mid-engined Pontiac Fiero-based Quicksilver, which was built between 1986 and 1988.
 The Quicksilver is a two-seat personal luxury car designed by former General Motors designer Don "D.A."
 Johnson.
 Each Quicksilver was constructed from a new Fiero donor car, which was dismantled and structurally modified at the Zimmer factory by adding a 13" section behind the rear wheels and an additional 16" just behind the front suspension.
 Power steering, which was not available on the Fiero, was added by Zimmer.
 The Fiero bodywork was replaced by a new fiberglass body with dramatic new styling with a long, sloping nose and pop-up hidden headlamps.
 Large chrome front and rear bumpers were manufactured in Taiwan and plated in Florida.
 The re-designed interior was trimmed in leather and wood, and the new body had increased luggage space in the front and rear.
-The Fiero Vehicle Identification Number was retained as it met all the required US safety features at the time and while Zimmer sold the vehicles on their own Manufacturer's Certificate of Origin, depending on the jurisdiction in which the vehicle was first registered, it may have been titled as a Zimmer QuickSilver or a Pontiac Fiero.
+The Fiero Vehicle Identification Number was retained.
+It met all the required US safety features at the time.
+While Zimmer sold the vehicles on their own manufacturer's certificate of origin, depending on the jurisdiction in which the vehicle was first registered, it may have been titled as a Zimmer QuickSilver or a Pontiac Fiero.
 The retail price of the Quicksilver in 1986 was $51,950.

-Both models were built in the same factory in Pompano Beach, Florida, on simultaneous production lines between the years 1980 to 1988.
+Both models were built in the same factory in Pompano Beach, Florida, on simultaneous production lines, from 1980 to 1988.

-Though no factory production records are known to exist, it is believed based on a survey of surviving cars and their Zimmer Motor Cars-added production plates that approximately 1,500 Golden Spirits and 170 QuickSilvers were built.
+Though no factory production records are known to exist, it is believed, based on a survey of surviving cars (and their Zimmer Motor Cars-added production plates), that approximately 1,500 Golden Spirits and 170 QuickSilvers were built.